DIY Pinecone Wreath: Easy diy pinecone wreath, great instructions -perfect for fall or the holidays.

 How To Make A Pinecone Wreath

-I was debating what kind of form to use.
+2. I was debating what kind of form to use.
 Wire was an option, but let’s face it hot glue is easier than wiring every single pinecone to a wire form.
-I thought about foam, didn’t think it was sturdy enough -pinecones are heavy an masse.
-I thought about just cutting out a few layers of cardboard, than I found this.
-Perfect.
+I thought about foam, didn’t think it was sturdy enough.
+Pinecones are heavy on masse.
+I thought about just cutting out a few layers of cardboard, than I found this this wood one at the craft store and it was perfect.

-I added a string to one of holes before I started, to hang it from later. 😉 Wish I had spray painted it before I started, but you can benefit from my mistake, and spray your base first.
-Then break out the glue gun and get busy!
+3. I added a string to one of holes before I started, to hang it from later. 😉 Wish I had spray painted it before I started, but you can benefit from my mistake, and spray your base first.
+Then break out the glue gun and glue on all the pinecones.

 I went with two rows as a base and filled in a row of smaller pinecones on top.
 I used all the same shape and kind of pinecones, because I thought it looked a little more modern than mixing them.